lupyuen/lupyuen.github.io/src/mmu.md

 (__Kernel Data__ has a similar Level 3 Page Table)

-_How do we compute a Level 3 Index?_
+_How do we cook up a Level 3 Index?_

 Suppose we're configuring address __`0x5020_1000`__.
 To compute the Index of the Level 3 __Page Table Entry (PTE)__...